 - For additional information on our medical center, requirements of incoming fellows, residents and students and benefits, you can visit our Graduate Medical Education website.
 We do accept J1 visas.
 Our institution no longer supports H1B visas.

 Thank you for considering our fellowship program.
-If you have any questions, do not hesitate to contact Fellowship Coordinator Jory Eaton at (708) 216-3145.
+If you have any questions, do not hesitate to contact Fellowship Coordinator Tanya Brown at (708) 327-9124.

 Lawrence N. Bennett, M.D.